Tuvalu

 | Existential environmental risks and limited land availability restricting long-term capital investment. |

-NO. Tuvalu doesn't tax personal income, and doesn't reach for you when you settle.
-No withholding, no return, no centre-of-vital-interests test waiting to trip.
-Salary is a non-event here, both in the rate and in the paperwork.
+Tuvalu doesn't tax personal income, and nobody comes sniffing around when you settle in.
+No withholding, no tax return, no centre-of-vital-interests trap waiting to snap shut.

 | Country | Status | Dividends | Interest | Royalties |